Train UNet

 I next initialize the DataSets for both the training and validation data using the appropriate transformations.
 Printing the length of the datasets, you can see that there are 7,470 training chips and 1,602 validation chips.

 The DataLoaders are then defined.
-I use a batch size of 8; however, you may need to change this setting depending on your available GPU hardware.
+I use a mini-batch size of 8; however, you may need to change this setting depending on your available GPU hardware.
 I shuffle the training data but not the validation data.
-For both cases, I drop the last batch.
+For both cases, I drop the last mini-batch.

-I next print information about the data batches.
-The image batches have a shape of (8, 3, 512, 512) and a data type of 32-bit float while the masks have a shape of (8, 512, 512) and a data type of long integer (64-bit).
-The mask data could be represented using a shape of (8, 1, 512, 512); however, the model expects the image channel to not be included.
+I next print information about the data mini-batches.
+The image mini-batches have a shape of (8, 3, 512, 512) and a data type of 32-bit float while the masks have a shape of (8, 512, 512) and a data type of long integer (64-bit).
+The mask data could be represented using a shape of (8, 1, 512, 512); however, the loss metric expects the image channel to not be included.

 Printing information about a single image, you can see the image shape is (3, 512, 512) and the data type is 32-bit float.
 A single mask has a shape of (512, 512) and a data type of 64-bit integer (long).